rickmiddleton/QAD-simulations/README.md

 qad_braid_simulation.py

-There is also a simllified version for easier compute:
+There is also a simpllified version for easier compute: